max-github-mjhodgson-com/hass-appdaemon/README.md

 ## Mobile App Events

 This listens to events from the Home Assistant Mobile App.
 Mainly events like pressing a button on a notification.
 This will then execute the required response through a linked app, such as calling the garage app to close the garage door.

+## Car

+This watches for data passed from the Ford Pass integration.
+It can create alerts based on alarm status, fuel level, battery status, etc, activate automations based on the car's location, change the montoring period to/from  5 minutes (when the car is in use, or there are security events) and 4 hours (for when the car is not in use).